mozilla-services/docs/source/server-devguide/configuration.rst

 - the Services configuration file.

-XXX more on file ocation
+XXX more on file location

 Paster ini file